LocationLuofu Mountain, 罗浮大道, Boluo Xian, Huizhou Shi, Guangdong Sheng, China

 Site Area68,000 sqm

-From the architect.
+Text description provided by the architects.
 Luo Fu Shan Shui Museum was a collective “hidden” architecture works (GFA 6100 sqm) built to accommodate private art collections from oriental paintings to sculptures, in parallel to be used as a private leisure club.
 The complex comprises of four major buildings: the Gate, the Museum, the Spa, and the 5 Hotel villas.
 The area where the site is located is categorized as First Class National Scenic Zone.

 The 68000 sqm. site sits next to the 295 square kilometer Xiangang lake, which is the second largest reservoir in Guangdong province, back by the 1296 meter high Luo Fu mountain.
 Water shoreline meandering in and out of the site, lends itself a natural setting that easily blend in with the architecture.